-Total Budgeted - £126,983
+Total Budgeted - £65,334

-Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-This will involve training and release time for attendance officer.
-We will also continue to pursue the engagement of families with poor attendance in projects/shared activities to develop relationships and raise the awareness of the need for regular attendance The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-9 Attendance - £20,610 Enrichment - £13,745 Trips £500 (CC) 1-2-1 and small group SEMH support available to pupils who need it deliv- ered by specialist staff Both targeted interventions and universal approaches can have positive overall effects Nurture based provision includes 10/14 effective evidence-base components as part of their provision (EEF Teaching and Learning Toolkit) 1, 2, 3, 4, 5, 6, 7 Keyworkers - £46,478 Nurture - £45,650 Key Workers Nurture Unit and staff CPD On average, SEL interventions have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself (on average around three to four months additional progress).
+Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School At- tendance advice.
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+9 Enrichment - £13,745 Trips £500 This will involve training and release time for at- tendance officer.
+We will also continue to pursue the engagement of families with poor attendance in projects/shared activities to develop relationships and raise the awareness of the need for regular attend- ance 1-2-1 and small group SEMH support available to Both targeted interventions and universal 1,2,3,4,5,6,7 pupils who need it deliv- ered by specialist staff approaches can have positive overall effects Nurture based provision includes 10/14 effective evidence-base components as part of their provision (EEF Teaching and Learning Toolkit) Keyworkers - £46,478 Nurture - £45,650 Key Workers Nurture Unit and staff CPD On average, SEL interventions have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself (on average around three to four months additional progress).
 Improvements are more likely when approaches are embedded into routine educational practices, and supported by professional development and training for staff Evidence: Behaviour interventions EEF (educationendowmentfoundation.org.uk)